id-tarzanych/fbconnect/README.txt

   5. Configure the module through admin interface (admin/settings/fbconnect) using the information provided by Facebook (Application ID, Application Secret).

-  6. In order for the user's browser to correctly recognize XFBML tags, you need to specify that the page is in XHTML.
-    Edit the "page.tpl.php" file of your current theme. edit the <html> tag and add the facebook xmlns for rendering XFBML.

-    Example : <html xmlns:fb="http://www.facebook.com/2008/fbml"
-                    xmlns="http://www.w3.org/1999/xhtml" xml:lang="<?php print $language->language ?>"
-                    lang="<?php print $language->language ?>" dir="<?php print $language->dir ?>">

-    Note: The xmlns:fb attribute (xmlns:fb="http://www.facebook.com/2008/fbml") is required for proper rendering on IE.
-     (Namespaces don't have to point to a valid page, they just need to be a valid Internationalized Resource Identifier (IRI).

-  7. Also make sure that your page.tpl.php contains <?php print $closure ?>

 -- FAQ --